JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin/developing_plugins.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

+<excerpt>Develop an IntelliJ Platform plugin using Gradle and Gradle IntelliJ Plugin.</excerpt>

 > In some cases, implementing an actual IntelliJ Platform plugin might not be necessary, as [alternative solutions](plugin_alternatives.md) exist.
 >
 {type="tip"}